magsilva/jumble/README.txt

 ========
 This distribution contains these subdirectories:

-* jumble
-      Source code for Jumble.
-Go here to build jumble.jar, which contains the command line interface for Jumble.

 * jumble-annotations
       This defines a Java 1.5+ annotation (@TestClass), which can be used to specify the connection between your main